adrice727/dangerous-regions/README.md

 You will also need a `bing-maps-key.json` file in `config`.
 This JSON file should have a single key, `mapsApiKey`, which points to your [Bing Maps API Key](https://msdn.microsoft.com/en-us/library/ff428642.aspx).

+*The first time the service runs, it will populate Firebase with data from USGS.
+This may take ~2 hours since we need to space out our calls to the Bing Maps API in order to avoid rate limits.*

 #### Run:
 ```
 $ npm run start